stIncMale/stincmale.github.io/_posts/2013-12-31-identification-vs-authentication-vs-authorization.markdown

 ## [](#subject){:.section-link}Subject {#subject}
 <div class="info-block" markdown="1">
-**Subject** &mdash; an entity that interacts with objects.
+**Subject**&mdash;an entity that interacts with objects.
 In other words, the source of a request to the system, e.g., a person or another system.
 </div>

 See also [JAAS subject](https://docs.oracle.com/en/java/javase/14/security/java-authentication-and-authorization-service-jaas-reference-guide.html#GUID-804BDE80-9E66-421C-BF0A-A96FBE7DE4E3),